 NB: Children under 14 must be accompanied by an adult.

-The Town Hall usually opens its doors to visitors at Easter and then every Sunday from the beginning of May till the end of September and additionally every Wednesday during August.
-We are also open for Heritage Open Days when entrance is free for all.
-The Town Hall will also be open for special occasions.
+The Town Hall usually opens its doors to visitors after Easter and then every Sunday from the beginning of May till the end of September.
+We are also open for Heritage Open Days.
+The Town Hall will also be open for special occasions including weddings.

 Special group visits are welcome and can be arranged at any time of the year.